AAP to contest all seats in UP assembly polls, not in talks for any alliance: Sanjay Singh | Politics

 The Arvind Kejriwal-led AAP made it clear that it is not in talks with any other party for an alliance in the UP assembly election due early next year.

 ''Our party is stronger than the Congress in the state.
-While the Congress won 40 seats in panchayat polls, we scored a victory in 83panchayats.
-AAP got over 40 lakh votes in these polls, where 1600 party candidates contested,'' Singh, who is AAP's UP incharge, told PTI in an interview.
+While Congress won 40 seats in panchayat polls, we scored a victory in 83panchayats.
+AAP got over 40 lakh votes in these polls, where 1600 party candidates contested,'' Singh, who is AAP's UP in-charge, told PTI in an interview.

 The Congress was reduced to seven seats in the 2017 election to the 403-member UP Assembly.